wsydney76/craft-properties-field/README.md

 The field stores the data posted from the edit form "as-is" in a JSON field (just date fields are converted to ISO format).

 This means that all values are stored as strings, including numbers and element ids.
-Lightswitche values are stored as `"1"` or `""`.
+Lightswitch values are stored as `"1"` or `""`.

 ````json
 {